How to Sell a House By Owner in Pennsylvania: A PA FSBO Guide

 Enlist the help of a top-rated real estate agent

 Ultimately, the services and price gains you can get with an experienced real estate agent may put more money in your pocket than FSBO.
-A proven agent is also better equipped to help you achieve your selling and moving timelines.
+A proven professional is also better equipped to help you achieve your selling and moving timelines.

-“I had one person call and say, ‘oh my gosh, I had no idea [how much work this would be].
-My phone’s ringing off the hook asking us all these questions.
+“I had one person call and say, ‘Oh my gosh, I had no idea [how much work this would be].
+My phone’s ringing off the hook, asking us all these questions.
 I’m trying to work, I’ve got kids at home…what did I get myself into?’”

 Forrester has had similar experiences as a real estate agent in Pennsylvania.
 “About 90 percent of for sale by owners end up listing their house with an agent,” she says.
-“We find they’re often not focusing on the right marketing features and they have the price completely wrong.
+“We find they’re often not focusing on the right marketing features, and they have the price completely wrong.
 Once we make a few quick adjustments, they’re amazed by the amount of exposure and offers they get.”

 “Statistically, your house is going to sell for more money if you sell through an agent rather than selling on your own,” Forester says.
 “One of the biggest problems you run into as a for sale by owner is being very emotionally involved, which is not great for the negotiations of the sale of the home.”